Doug Stewart © 1994-2018

 Indian tales of the desert people.
 New York: Donald McKay Co., 1957.
 Illustrated by William Hayes.
 Hardcover with dust jacket, xvi, 111 pages.
 A nice book for young readers telling twelve stories based on the myths and folklore of the Pimas and Papagos - much centers around Superstition Mountain (Gah-koat-kee or Crooked Mountain).
 Nicely illustrated.
 For Pima legends see:

-The flood on Superstition Mountain and Pima flood legend.
+The flood on Superstition Mountain.

 - ?/$12, $8.50.